-By 1919, she had begun work on the series “Seven Woodcuts on the War” completed in 1923.
+By 1919, she began work on the series “Seven Woodcuts on the War,” which was completed in 1923.
 While World War I survivors and casualties are the subject of this series, her deceased son Peter appears in the print ‘The Volunteers.”
-Kollwitz used the raw, monochromatic simplicity inherent to the woodcut medium to create prints that are timeless.
+Kollwitz used the raw, monochromatic simplicity inherent in woodcuts to create prints that are timeless.

 Under the Nazi regime, her work was listed as degenerate, and she was fired from her teaching position at the Prussian Academy of Arts.
 In 1940, her husband died, and in 1942 her grandson died in World War II.
 Undaunted by these losses, Kollwitz turned her grief into some of her most powerful work.
 Her legacy is not limited to her art but encompasses her incredible strength and courage to endure and to help the oppressed.

 “Kathe Kollwitz: Prints, Process, Politics” will be exhibited at the Getty Center from December through March, 2020.